leahheon/Maternal-Mortality-and-Hospitals/README.md

    ## 3. County data
    'cb_2021_us_county_500k.shp' is a Census cartographic boundary shapefile containing each county in the United States.
 I used this file to inform my visualizations in QGIS.

+My output data includes the other csv files that I created within my scripts.

 # Scripts:

 I created seven scripts include a variety of cleaning, merges, computations, and visualizations.